Travel under current Lockdown rules (from Monday 12 April)

 On each station page, you will find, on-screen and in printer-friendly format, all the arrival and departure times at that particular station, along with journey duration times to Whitby and Middlesbrough, as well as sample ticket prices.

-In winter trains operate daily (except Sundays).
-There are no trains on Christmas Day, Boxing Day or New Years Day.
+In winter trains operate daily EXCEPT there are no trains on Christmas Day, Boxing Day or New Years Day.

 The timetable is now standardised for Mondays to Saturdays.

-North Yorkshire Moors Railway steam trains also operate between Grosmont and Pickering.
-For more information visit www.nymr.co.uk
+North Yorkshire Moors Railway steam trains run between Pickering, Grosmont and Whitby.
+Please check thier website for services during the covid-19 pandemic. www.nymr.co.uk

 Help with planning journeys using public transport